|Years at VC:||27th Year|

 Throughout all of these championship seasons, Coach Maria has been a steady influence on the bench for Coach Mircetic and an outstanding role model for the players.
 Maria's presence has made a tremendous impact on the success of the Pirates.

 Maria retired from the Ventura County Sherriff's Department and now works part-time at the Camarillo Police Department.
 She has one son, Gregory, who played football and graduated from the University of Washington.
-A year ago, Maria celebrated te birth of her first granddaughter.
+Two years ago, Maria celebrated the birth of her first granddaughter.